-Development proposals likely to have an adverse impact on Sites of Importance for Nature Conservation, Local Nature Reserves, Regionally Important Geological Sites or Priority Habitats and Species will only be permitted where it can be demonstrated that:
+Development proposals likely to have an adverse impact on Regionally Important Geological Sites, Sites of Importance for Nature Conservation, Local Nature Reserves, or Priority Habitats and Species will only be permitted where it can be demonstrated that:

-- 1. The need for the development clearly outweighs the conservation value of the site; - 2.
-Adverse impacts on nature conservation features and or geological features can be avoided; - 3.
+- 1. The need for the development clearly outweighs the conservation value of the site: - 2.
+Adverse impacts on nature conservation features or geological features can be avoided; - 3.
 Appropriate and proportionate mitigation and compensation measures can be provided; and - 4.
-The development maintains and where possible enhances biodiversity and geodiversity interests.
-(MAC29) - Sites of Importance for Nature Conservation (SINC) are identified to protect areas of high wildlife value at a local level.
+The development maintains and where possible enhances biodiversity and geodiversity interests. - 6.6.25 Sites of Importance for Nature Conservation (SINC) are identified to protect areas of high wildlife value at a local level.
 Regionally Important Geological and Geomorphological Sites are locally designated sites of local, national and regional importance for geodiversity (geology and geomorphology).
 Approximately 4,040 hectares of land in the County Borough are designated as SINCs with 7.8 hectares designated as Regionally Important Geological Sites (RIGS) in both countryside and urban locations.
-The LDP Proposals Map includes 64 locally designated SINCs64, listed at Appendix 43 and two RIGS known as Nant Ffrwd and Llan-Uchaf65.
-Appendix 3 also includes information regarding qualifying features and reference to relevant surveys undertaken at each site. - Local Nature Reserves (LNR) are local level non-statutory designations (PPW Edition 10, Figure 11) that are identified by the Local Authority in consultation with Natural Resources Wales and designated under the National Parks and Access to the Countryside Act (1949) as amended.
-They are areas of high value for nature conservation, local wildlife or geological interest and are of particular value in community and education terms.
-While LNRs are not designated under planning legislation, national planning policy advises that development Plans should provide adequate protection to such local designations and that due weight should be attached to them in determining development proposals (PPW Edition 10, paragraph 6.4.20).
-One such site has been designated at Cwm Taf Fechan and 11 other sites are being considered.
+The LDP Proposals Map includes 64 locally designated SINCs90, listed at Appendix 3 and two RIGS known as Nant Ffrwd and Llan-Uchaf91.
+Appendix 3 also includes information regarding qualifying features and reference to relevant surveys undertaken at each site.